 2. Connect the battery.
 Make sure that the polarity is respected.
 The negative terminal of the battery should go through the black wire to ground, and the positive terminal should go through the red cable to

-3. Turn on the board and connect to your computer via a Micro USB cable.
+3. Turn on the board and connect it to your computer via a Micro USB cable.

 4. Open MATLAB and run the command